astarzinski/anki_automation_v1/README.md

 1) On your Mac open the terminal or the equivalent on a PC.

 2) Choose a folder on your computer where you want to interact with these programs.

-3) Copy its filepath by going opening a finder window, selecting the "View" dropdown menu on the top left of your screen and clicking "Show Path Bar".
+Open this folder in the terminal by opening a finder window, selecting the "View" dropdown menu on the top left of your screen and clicking "Show Path Bar".
 The path bar is now visible on the bottom of all finder windows.
-Right click and select "Copy 'folder' as Pathname".
+Right click and select "Open in Terminal".

 Note that if there are spaces in any of the folder names on this path it may cause issues and I would recommend replacing any spaces with underscores "_" to avoid potential issues.

-4) In the terminal type "cd" followed by a <space> and then paste the path to your chosen folder and press <return>.

-`cd path/to/your/folder/`

-5) Paste the following into the terminal and press <return>
+4) Paste the following into the terminal and press <return>

 `git clone https://github.com/astarzinski/anki_automation_v1.git`